How are European energy policies affecting biodiversity and ecosystem services in countries globally?

 3. To inform policy makers, scientists, UN state members on the above issues and provide policy-oriented solutions to anticipate and mitigate these issues

-To explore the range of existing knowledge, Eklipse Launched a Call for Knowledge (CfK) asking for any reference to material, including grey literature and as yet unpublished results to the topic.
+Eklipse Launched a Call for Knowledge (CfK) to explore the range of existing knowledge, asking for any reference to material, including grey literature and unpublished results to the topic.
 Unfortunately, these efforts yielded very little feedback.
 However, it was considered worthwhile to continue the scoping of the request.
 For this purpose, a short ad hoc literature screening was conducted by the Eklipse Secretariat, which yielded another three dozen sources relevant to the request.

-Besides, experts and institutions were identified to be further reached out to carry out the request.
+Besides, experts and institutions were identified to be further reached to carry out the request.

 Answering the request